 What is Ube?

 - All-purpose flour: Provides the structure and base for these soft, fluffy rolls.
+Bread flour is an alternative if you prefer a slightly chewier, more structured roll - it has more protein which develops more gluten.
+Either works.

 - Sugar: Use white sugar.
 Adds sweetness and helps activate the yeast.